vivid-planet/comet/.changeset/dull-windows-glow.md

 "@comet/cms-api": minor
 ---

-Add support for position field in api-generator
+API Generator: Add support for position field

+- Use @CrudPositionField to decorate the entity field holding the position.
+This should be an integer number field >= 1.